island-is/island.is/libs/shared/mocking/README.md

 ### `createStore<Data>(initializer)`

-Creates a store with mocked data used by handlers, resolvers, and tests.
+Creates a store with mocked data for handlers, resolvers, and tests.

 #### Arguments

-- `initializer: () => Data` - function to create mock data.
+- `initializer: () => Data` - Function to generate mock data.

 #### Returns

-Proxy object with store data and `$reset()` to reset the store.
+Proxy object with store data and `$reset()` for restoring the initial state.

 #### Usage